proxima-one/stream-client-go/readme.md

-# Golang Proxima.one StreamDB Client:
+# Golang Proxima.one StreamDB Client

 ## Stream Registry Client
 Implements all methods of the Proxima Streams API that is also available at https://streams.api.proxima.one.